CommonMCOBJ/CommonMCOBJ/README-NEXT.md

 > [!NOTE]
 > Not a requirement

-OBJ exporters may split blocks into separate objects, where each block type is split as its own object.
+OBJ exporters may split block types into separate groups, where a group is created for each type of block.
+For example, with split block types, there will be one group representing all spruce planks, another representing all oak leaves, another representing still water, etc.

+Variations to blocks (i.e. flowing and still water, on and off redstone lamps) count as seperate block types.

 ## Offsets
 _Credit goes to James Horsley from jmc2OBJ and Patrick W. Crawford from Moo-Ack!
 Productions/MCprep for the standard definition of offsets and block offsets_